-The Wine Society is committed to complying with the Modern Slavery Act 2015.
-This statement highlights the steps we’ve taken to prevent modern slavery and human trafficking within our business and our supply chains.
+TWS is committed to complying with the Modern Slavery Act 2015.
+This statement highlights the steps we are taking to prevent modern slavery and human trafficking within our business and our supply chains.
 This statement and the related processes are reviewed annually.

 Modern slavery is a crime and a violation of fundamental human rights.
 It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person’s liberty by another in order to exploit them for personal or commercial gain.

-The Wine Society takes a zero-tolerance approach to any activity that violates human rights.
+TWS takes a zero-tolerance approach to any activity that violates human rights.
 We are committed to acting ethically and with integrity in all our business dealings and relationships.
-We recognise that this is a global issue and we understand that it is our responsibility to prevent and mitigate the risk of such violations.
+We understand that it is our responsibility to take all reasonable steps available to us to prevent and mitigate the risk of such violations in our business and our supply chains.
 We are committed to treating our staff and supply chains fairly.
 We regularly review and improve our practices to ensure that they are the most effective in protecting human rights.

-The Wine Society is one of the world’s oldest member-owned community of wine lovers.
+TWS is one of the world’s oldest member-owned communities of wine lovers.
 Since 1874 we’ve been doing business differently, putting our members before profit to ensure fairer bottle prices for both the people that enjoy them, and for those who make them.
 We are committed to trading ethically and responsibly.